 It produced something else, too: change in me.
 I see my daily world — my work, my chores, my family, my time, my pain — in new ways because of these small moments in the Bible.
 I think differently.
 I feel differently.
 I respond to my wins and losses with new tools, ideas, and connections.
 More than ever, my spiritual life is my whole life, and I see God at work everywhere.

 My goal for this blog is to help that happen for you, too.
-I’m working on my next project, Isaiah, and some other things, too, and I hope you’ll walk along with me.
+I’m working on my next project, Plan Your Joy, and some other things, too, and I hope you’ll walk along with me.

 God tells us that His word has the power to transform us.
 I believe that, for most people, that transformation is process of moments rather than one momentous process.
-Hopefully 10 Minute Truth can become some of those kinds of moments for you.
+Hopefully this site can make some of those kinds of moments for you.
 Subscribe today to get new content delivered to your inbox.